loipf/calimera_docker_export/README.md

 1. install docker [https://docs.docker.com/get-docker/]
 2. build docker once
 3. edit only path to `calimera/src/` folder
-4. run pyinstaller in this docker to create a executable calimera app
+(4. run pyinstaller in this docker to create a executable calimera app)

 ---

+## download images from dockerhub and

 ### windows
 ```sh